seumak/.dotfiles/README.md

 ```
 4. **Restart your terminal or log out and log back in to apply shell and font changes.**

+5. **Move the .configs from the repo (fish, i3, i3status and rofi) into your system .config** - If you want my setup.
+If not, configure to your liking.

 ----
 **Note:**
-You may need to set shell to fish manually after the install.
+- You may need to set shell to fish manually after the install.